shift-hyperloop/Shifty/README.md

 # Shifty

-This project handles admission to the Shift office using RFID
+This project handles all the minor utility codes used by Shift Hyperloop

 ## Features

 The main features of this project include:

-- Check-in via RFID
+- Checkin and checkout via RFID
-- Check-out via RFID
+- Kiosk

 # Getting Started